sfepy/sfepy/doc/developer_guide.rst

 Developer Guide
 ===============

+.. only:: html

+   .. contents:: Table of Contents
+      :local:
+      :backlinks: top

 This section purports to document the *SfePy* internals.
 It is mainly useful for those who wish to contribute to the development of  *SfePy* and understand the inner workings of the code.